-The Lyon County Economic Development and Conservation Act (H.R.
-696) has been combined with a package of six Northern Nevada bills (H.R.
-433) The objective of Nevada Copper is to bring the bill to the floor of the House for passage in Q2 of 2014.
+On July 30, 3014, the House Natural Resources Committee passed a revised bill (H.R.
+5205) that includes the Lyon County Bill.
+This bill was first on the Committee's agenda and was "reported favourably" meaning it is recommended for passage by the House.
+The objective of Nevada Copper is to bring the bill to the floor of the House for passage later in 2014.
 The U.S. Senate has published its Senate Calendar/General Orders which officially lists the Lyon County Economic Development and Conservation Act (Senate bill S. 159) as ready for Senate floor action.
 Nevada Copper lobbyists are working to facilitate passage of the bill.

-The Corporation anticipates that subject to passage of the Land Bill in 2014, issuance of Stage 2 permits for the construction and mine operations of an open pit will be obtained in 2014.
+The Corporation anticipates that, subject to passage of the Land Bill in the second half of 2014, issuance of Stage 2 State permits for the construction and operations of an open pit mine can be anticipated in early 2015.

-In the event the Land Transfer is not completed as planned, the project activities related to a larger open pit development would require a Plan of Operations to be filed with the BLM and preparation of an Environmental Impact Statement ("EIS") pursuant to BLM guidelines.
+In the event the Land Transfer is not completed as planned, the project activities related to a larger open pit development would require a Plan of Operations to be filed with the BLM and preparation of an Environmental

+Impact Statement ("EIS") pursuant to BLM guidelines.
+As a prudent measure, initial Federal permitting steps have been started.

-Regardless of the land status and permit process, the environmental, engineering and baseline technical studies associated with the entire project are in progress and will be completed in conformance with all Federal, State and local standards.
+Regardless of the land status and permit process ultimately undertaken, the environmental, engineering and baseline technical studies associated with the entire project are in progress and will be completed in conformance with all Federal, State and local standards.
 That assures that the project is designed, constructed and operated to meet those standards and that either permitting process, including preparation of an EIS, would not be delayed.
 If BLM approval is required, BLM process and State permits for the project would be expected to be complete in early 2015.